Parx-3DS/Desk/README.md

 before R&D testbed true stories

 Bash: but I'm only Lady, Zurich's older sister...
 Comander : It's all the ship, or demache le planck !
 Bash: will wii all get there?
 Comander : U will one way or an other, might as well enjoy?
-Bash: ok!
+Bash: ok! ... again, again ?

 & that being sed, turtle?